 - Create an iCloud container and associate it with your App ID.

-- Now, jump over to your Discourse instance and make sure you are running your site on https.
-The OneSignal plugin does not support http at this point.
+- Independently, make sure your Discourse instance is running on https.
+The OneSignal plugin does not support http.

 - Add the